amprosk/COMP4036-Project-Proskauer-Yulfo-Lopez/README.md

 ## Introducing Parsertongue - Python Programming Language

 ## Project Description
-`Parsertongue` is a Python Programming Language that was created for a class project and may or may not be used for other purposes.
-We came up with the name after learning about parsers and to give it some character we added the word "tongue" simbolizing language.
+`Parsertongue` is a Python based Programming Language that was created for a class project and may or may not be used for other purposes.
+The name was inspired after learning about parsers in class and by the fictional language to talk to snakes in the Harry Potter series, Parseltongue (since the language is coded in Python).
 ### Functionality
 For now, `Parsertongue` is just a calculator that recognizes multivariable equations in the form of matrices.
 Later on, it can be used for more advanced programming jobs.

-The user inputs a multivariable equation in standar form, `Parsertongue` can recognize the x, y, & z values.
-Let it be a 2x2 matrix or a 3x3 matrix, this language can efficiently output your multivariable values in just seconds.
+The user inputs a multivariable equation in standard form, `Parsertongue` can recognize the x, y, & z values.
+Whether it is a linear system of 2 or 3 variables, this language can efficiently output your solutions in a fraction of a second.

 ## Installations
 Now, in order for you to effectively enjoy using `Parsertongue` you must install a few things!